Europe

 How to Say Merry Christmas & A Happy New Year in Danish

-Christmas is Denmark’s most celebrated holiday, so you will surely be in for a treat.
-And even though most Danes would understand your greetings in English, it’s always a good idea to try and get one step further to impress them.
+Even though most Danes would understand your greetings in English, it’s always a good idea to try and get one step further to impress them.

 And what can be more impressive than learning how to say Merry Christmas in Danish, and even how to wish somebody a Happy New Year as well?

-You might not get the guttural sounds right, but you will still be appreciated for trying and your Danish girl (or man) will be blown away.
+You might not get the guttural sounds right, but you will still be appreciated for trying and your Danish girl (or Danish man) will be blown away.

 How to say Merry Christmas in Danish?